pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 The top 3 problems the customers is facing today and how they are currently solving the problem.

 #### Value proposition
-Single, clear, compelling message that turns an unaware visitor into an interested posted.
+Single, clear, compelling message that turns an unaware visitor into an interested prospect.

 #### Solution
 Defining the MVP (minimal viable product), the minimal set of functionality to solve each problem of the customers